-Thank you to the members who have already signed up to form part of the Wales Reference Group.
-If you are not currently a member of the group, but wish to join, please email email@example.com with your full name and your membership number.
+Thank you to the members who have signed up to form part of this specialist reference group.
+If you are not a member, but wish to join, please email email@example.com with your full name (as you are registered with us) and your membership number.

 Income Tax in Wales